pallets/click/docs/why.rst

 you enjoy them better.
 The obvious ones are ``optparse`` and ``argparse`` from the standard library.

-Click is actually implements its own parsing of arguments and does not use ``optparse`` or ``argparse`` following the ``optparse`` parsing behavior.
+Click actually implements its own parsing of arguments and does not use ``optparse`` or ``argparse`` following the ``optparse`` parsing behavior.
 The reason it's not based on ``argparse`` is that ``argparse`` does not allow proper nesting of commands by design and has some deficiencies when